FLUX THEORY

 Maximum settling velocity (for MLSS concentration approaching to zero) is 6-7 m/h.

-Multiplication of the settling velocity by concentration yields the settling flux J.
+Multiplication of the settling velocity by the concentration yields the solids settling flux J:

 J = VsXa